God's Spiritual Language

 (B. Mikelson 1982)

-Closer and more intimately do we know the Father as we walk with Jesus Christ our Lord.
-He brings us more deeply to this precious fellowship of Father God that was lost in the Garden.
-He reveals that His plan is even better than we knew!
+Closer and more intimately are we called to know the Father as we walk with Jesus Christ our Lord.
+He is gradually restoring us to that precious fellowship of Father God that was lost in the Garden.
+His plan is even better than we first knew!
 He changes our understanding of revelation while working a character change in our hearts, from our earthly nature to God’s nature wherein is the kingdom of love, peace, and joy.
+What a Savior!